Trump promised big plans to flip Black and Latino voters. Many Republicans are waiting to see them

 The Trump campaign hired a national coalitions director in October 2023, almost a year after he launched his campaign.
 But the staffer, Derek Silver, departed in March without explanation, according to two people familiar with the matter who spoke on the condition of anonymity to share internal discussions.
 Silver did not return multiple requests for comment and no replacement has been announced.

-Patton said Trump’s political team is laying the groundwork for a robust minority outreach program, although largely in private.
+Lynne Patton, a senior adviser on the campaign overseeing coalitions work who has worked closely with the Trump family for decades, said that Trump’s political team is laying the groundwork for a robust minority outreach program, although largely in private.

 “We are speaking with Black leaders, we are speaking with small business owners, we’re speaking with famous athletes, hip-hop artists, some of whom I think you’d be surprised if you knew who was talking with us right now,” Patton said in an interview.
 “These are people who are expressing openness to supporting President Trump both publicly and privately.”